mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

 As part of their enforcing industry best practices, Google and Yahoo will both be requiring that you have a **DMARC record** for any domain you use to send email to them.
 This new requirement is starting on **February 1st, 2024**.

+Learn more on Google and Yahoo's requirement in [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html?lang=en#dmarc%3A){target="_blank"}.

 >[!CAUTION]
 >
 >Failing to comply with this new requirement from Gmail and Yahoo is expected to result in emails landing into the spam folder or getting blocked.

-Learn more on Google and Yahoo's requirements in [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html?lang=en#dmarc%3A){target="_blank"}.

 Consequently, Adobe strongly recommends you ensure that you have DMARC record set up for all the subdomains that you have delegated to Adobe in [!DNL Journey Optimizer].
 Follow either one of the two options below: